Gadsden Purchase: James Gadsden and California

 Gadsden supported nullification in 1831.
 When California was admitted to the Union as a free state in 1850, he advocated secession by South Carolina.
 Gadsden considered slavery "a social blessing" and abolitionists "the greatest curse of the nation".

 When the secession proposal failed, Gadsden worked with his cousin Isaac Edward Holmes, a lawyer in San Francisco since 1851, and California state senator Thomas Jefferson Green, in an attempt to divide California into northern and southern portions and proposed that the southern part allow slavery.
-Gadsden planned to establish a slave-holding colony there based on rice, cotton, and sugar, and wanted to use slave labor to build a railroad and highway that originated in either San Antonio or the Red River valley.
+Gadsden planned to establish a slave-holding outpost there based on rice, cotton, and sugar, and wanted to use slave labor to build a railroad and highway that originated in either San Antonio or the Red River valley.
 The railway or highway would transport people to the California gold fields.
 Toward this end, on December 31, 1851, Gadsden asked Green to secure from the California state legislature a large land grant located between the 34th and 36th parallels, along the proposed dividing line for the two California states.

 A few months later, Gadsden and 1,200 potential settlers from South Carolina and Florida submitted a petition to the California legislature for permanent citizenship and permission to establish a rural district that would be farmed by "not less than Two Thousand of their African Domestics".
 The petition stimulated some debate, but it finally died in committee.